Roshanlj/Pharma-Supply-Chain/README.md

 * Add Ganache as a custom network in MetaMask using the RPC server URL.
 * Import Ganache accounts into MetaMask for testing.

-**Let me know if you'd like any additional adjustments or have specific formatting requirements!**